 Now take the archetypal example one step further.
 Assume the rock crashes into a wall.
-Neither the rock nor the wall are made of rubber, so the rock comes to a halt.
+Neither the rock nor the wall are elastic, so the rock comes to a halt.
 Now it appears as if we have violated the law of conservation of energy.
 The kinetic energy is lost and nothing has come along to replace it.
 Where has the energy gone?

-The answer to this question is inside the rock (and inside the wall).
-The energy has been transformed from the external energy visible as the motion of the rock as a whole to the internal energy of the motion of the invisible parts that make up the rock (and the wall).
+The answer to this question is inside the rock.
+The energy has been transformed from the external energy visible as the motion of the rock as a whole to the internal energy of the motion of the invisible parts that make up the rock.
 The two energies are identical in size, but different in appearance.
 External energy is visible because it is organized.
 The translational kinetic energy of a rock is due to coordinated motion.
-All the parts move forward together.
+All the parts all move forward together.
 The rotational energy is also coordinated.
 The parts all rotate together around the center of mass.
 In contrast, the internal kinetic energy of a rock is invisible since the pieces are so small and numerous and their motion is completely uncoordinated.
-Their motions are statistically random with a mean value of zero making the energy invisible to macroscopic beings like us.
-Potential energy can also exist in external and internal forms.
-I won't provide you with an example here but I will say that external potential energy is relatively obvious.
-Internal potential energy is somewhat obscure.
+Their motions are statistically random with a mean value of zero making the energy largely invisible to us macroscopic beings.

 If you believe that objects can have internal energy, then it shouldn't be much of a stretch to believe that they can exchange this energy.
 This is known as thermal contact.
 The irreducible bits and pieces of objects responsible for carrying the internal energy are known as atoms — from the Greek "α τομή" [a tomi] meaning "can't be cut" — but belief in atoms is not a necessity.
 It just makes life easier.
 (Surprisingly, much of thermal physics and thermodynamics was worked out before atoms were generally considered real.)
 Since we are dealing with large numbers of atoms in uncoordinated motion, there will be times and places where the transfer of internal energy will run in one direction and different times and places where the transfer of internal energy will be in the opposite direction.
 Since the numbers are so unimaginably large, we really don't care about what happens to any one atom.
 All that we can observe in such cases is the net or overall transfer of internal energy.
 This is known as heat.
 If the net exchange of internal energy is zero; that is, if no heat flows from one region to another; then the whole system is said to be in thermal equilibrium.

-Since heat is defined as internal energy in transit from one place to another, nothing can be said to have heat or store heat.
-Instead we say that heat flows from one place to another.
+Nothing can be said to have heat or store heat.
+Instead we say heat flows from one place to another.
 The direction is indicated by the sign in front of the number.
-Use "+" when heat flows into a place and "−" when it flows out.
+Use "+" when heat flows in and "−" when heat flows out.
 Heat can travel left, right, up, down, forward, or backward, but that's not usually the way it's described.
-Heat is a form of energy and energy is scalar, therefore specific directions and angles and all the rest of that vector stuff should be ignored (initially, anyway).
+Heat is a form of energy and energy is scalar, therefore specific directions and angles and all the rest of that vector stuff is irrelevant.

 In it's most primitive sense, temperature is what determines the direction of heat flow.
 The net transfer of internal energy between regions in thermal contact is out from the region with the higher temperature and into the region with lower temperature.
 In more concise terms, heat flows from hot to cold.
 That's the theoretical definition of temperature.